Information for employers

 The College is fully committed to supporting current student and qualified AAs who provide a valuable contribution to the anaesthetic team and to patient care.

 In February 2024 we requested that clinical leaders pause recruitment of new student AAs while we undertake further research on the impact of the AA role.
-We also requested a pause in development of enhanced roles for AAs until regulation is in place and a scope of practice beyond qualification has been developed.
+We also requested a pause in development of extended roles for AAs until regulation is in place and a scope of practice beyond qualification has been developed.

 These requests were made in response to concerns about patient safety expressed by members through an Extraordinary General Meeting held in October 2023.